fuhsjr00/bug.n/doc/configuration_variables.md

 Appearance" settings for the "Active Title Bar".

 `Config_largeFontSize=24`
-> Font size in pixel, i, a, for the numbering of areas in the area trace.
+> Font size in pixel, i. a. for the numbering of areas in the area trace.

 `Config_normBgColor=`
 > The normal background color of the following bar elements: